sclorg/s2i-python-container/README.md

 *  **CentOS based image**

     This image is available on DockerHub.
-To download it use:
+To download it run:

     ```
     $ docker pull openshift/python-33-centos7
     ```

-    To build Python image from scratch use:
+    To build a Python image from scratch run:

     ```
     $ git clone https://github.com/openshift/sti-python.git